Princess Dorothea of Courland: Marriage

 Looking for a wealthy heiress for his nephew Edmond, Talleyrand asked Tsar Alexander I of Russia to intervene with Dorothea's mother in favor of Edmond's marrying her.
-The marriage occurred on 21 and 22 April 1809 at Frankfurt amidst the Napoleonic Wars, presided over by Talleyrand's friend, Prince-Bishop Karl Theodor Anton Maria von Dalberg, and Dorothea became member of an old French House of Talleyrand-Périgord.
+The marriage occurred on 21 and 22 April 1809 at Frankfurt amidst the Napoleonic Wars, presided over by Talleyrand's friend, Prince-Bishop Karl Theodor Anton Maria von Dalberg.
+Dorothea became a member of the old French House of Talleyrand-Périgord.
 After the marriage she was known as Comtesse Edmond de Talleyrand-Périgord and became great-niece by marriage of Count Charles Maurice de Talleyrand-Périgord, Prince of Bénévent.
 Educated in Germany, she was plunged into French society, where she represented the enemy.
-Her three sisters, also very anti-French, did not help her marriage and despite the birth of three children, the marriage became unhappy, with Edmond more concerned with gaming, war and other women than with his wife.
+Her three sisters, also very anti-French, did not help her marriage; and despite the birth of three children, the marriage became unhappy, with Edmond more concerned with gaming, war and other women than with his wife.

 The fall of the First French Empire and the Congress of Vienna, at which Charles-Maurice de Talleyrand was designated to represent France, favoured a close friendship between him and Dorothea.
 During his time in Vienna, she kept her household in the Palais Kaunitz, and it was at this time that Dorothea began to play a major part in Charles-Maurice's life.
 She accompanied him to the Congress of Vienna, and it is even alleged that she became his mistress sometime after 1815.
 On 31 August 1817, Talleyrand was made a duke and peer of France by Louis XVIII, and on 2 December he was also granted the duchy of Dino (a 1.5 km by 1.2 km Calabrian island) by the King of the Two Sicilies in recognition of his services at Vienna.
-The duchy of Dino was immediately handed down to his nephew and his wife and so Dorothea also became duchess of Dino.
+The duchy of Dino was immediately handed down to his nephew and his wife, and Dorothea also became duchess of Dino.
 On 24 March 1818 she and her husband separated, though this was only pronounced formally on 6 November 1824.

 Her life with Talleyrand

 On 3 July 1820 Talleyrand left Paris for Valençay accompanied by Dorothea, then pregnant with her third child, Pauline, whose paternity is sometimes attributed to Talleyrand.
-Despite having been his companion (he was 39 years her senior) she took several lovers, gaining a reputation as a formidable seductress and bearing three illegitimate daughters (one of whom, born in 1816, was perhaps Božena Němcová, the great Czech writer, fathered by Count Karel Jan Clam Martinic, her lover at the Congress of Vienna; the two others, Julie Zulmé and Antonine Piscatory, were born in 1826 and 1827).
+Despite having been his companion (he was 39 years her senior) she took several lovers, gaining a reputation as a formidable seductress and bearing three illegitimate daughters.
+One, born in 1816, was perhaps Božena Němcová, the great Czech writer, fathered by Count Karel Jan Clam Martinic, her lover at the Congress of Vienna; the two others, Julie Zulmé and Antonine Piscatory, were born in 1826 and 1827.